 Alignment.
 Balance.
 Strength.
 Coordination.
-These are some of the key issues that affect us physically as we age.
+These are some of the key issues that affect us physically as we age, which is why exercise is as equally as important as it was when we were younger.
 Older women may be familiar with the unflattering term Dowager’s hump, so named because many older women (and men) tend to become a bit stooped due to weak bones, weak muscles, or years of poor postural habits.

 Exercise is key to staying mobile and healthier longer and can be adapted to suit your abilities at any age.
 Following are eight simple exercise routines to keep fit as we age — and you can do many of them while sitting in a chair.